jilljenn/tryalgo.org/problems/show.md

 title: "Selected problems"
 ---

 We selected a few problems, which we think are good training material for programming contests.
-Each problem is assigned to some category and also to some level.
-We recommend to start with level 1 in order to make sure you know the basic tools.
-Then continue with level 2, 3 and finally 4.
-But you have guessed that, right?

 [Hide](/problems/) chapter hint.